apostrophecms/apostrophe-pieces-export/README.md

 ## Extending the export process for your piece type

-By default, the exporter relies on a simple conversion from each standard field type to a string.
+The exporter relies on a simple conversion from each standard field type to a string.
+That conversion works well for the same field types that import well with `apostrophe-pieces-importer`.

-To accomplish this, all of the standard schema field types are given an `exporters` property with a `string` sub-property, which is a function that converts that field back to a string.
-In other words, it is the reverse of the `string` sub-property of the `converters` property, which is relied upon by the related module `apostrophe-pieces-import`.

-You can change this in one of two ways:

-1. You can **implement a beforeExport method** in your pieces module.
+You can change this by implementing a beforeExport method in your pieces module.
 This method simply adds extra data from `piece` to `record`, which is a simple object in which the keys are property names and the values are strings representing those properties:

 ```javascript
 self.beforeExport = function(job, piece, record, callback) {